jdelossantos-4590/mdns_sniffer/README.md

 //What currently works
 * Responds to mDNS WPAD traffic
+* Responds to LLMNR WPAD traffic
+* Assembly can be loaded into Sliver
+* net48 framework compatible

 //To Do
-* Build LLMNR Protocol
-* Verify Assembly can be loaded into Sliver
-* Verify if NBNS is need or if I can be redirected
+* Add firewall rules capability to prevent UAC pop up
+* Figure out how to redirect STDOUT to sliver cli.